mozilla/telemetry-benchmarks/README.md

 2. Include a README describing the tests, analysis, and sample information about expected outcomes of the tests.
 3. Upload the tests.

-Tests should be formatted so that they can easily be run.
+Benchmark Tests should be formatted so that they can easily be run.
 Preferably, one command or script should be able to execute them.
 Make sure all dependencies are included.